Registering for Classes

 Southeast Tech courses are designed to prepare students to enter the work force.
 Acceptance of these courses for credit at other post-secondary institutions is strictly the function of the receiving institution.
 Southeast Tech does not guarantee the transfer of credits earned to other post-secondary institutions.
 Students who wish to transfer credits to a South Dakota public university should contact the Admissions Office of the desired university for an evaluation of their program objectives and technical institute transcript.
 An individual evaluation of course credits will be made by the receiving public university in accordance with institutional and Board of Regents policy.

-Southeast Tech students who wish to transfer their ACCUPLACER test scores to another institution should contact the Southeast Tech Testing Center at 605.367.6014.
+Southeast Tech students who wish to transfer their Compass/Accuplacer test scores to another institution should contact the ACT center at 605.367.6014.
+A $7 handling charge (fee subject to change) is required for all requests for COMPASS, Accuplacer, TEAS, HOBET, or STEP test results.

-Note: Students who wish to take the ACCUPLACER for purposes of attending another school will be assessed a $35 fee (fee subject to change).
+Note: Students who wish to take the COMPASS/Accuplacer for purposes of attending another school will be assessed a $35 fee (fee subject to change).

 Students may enroll on an audit basis in any course except as stated below.
 Standard tuition and fees apply.
 The student’s transcript will identify such courses as being audit courses (AU) with no credit awarded.
 Students must inform the instructor during the first two weeks of class when auditing a course.
 Audit status is not available in classes involving clinical assignments or laboratories where waiting lists are established.
 Audited courses do not count toward graduation requirements and do not meet pre-requisite course requirements.